Edgar Allan Poets is in the Top 10 LA bands on ReverbNation’s Alternative Charts. Check it out!

 “Crow Girl” has a beautiful, haunting melody.
 The music features soft and hard rock elements, with lush orchestration emphasizing the song’s swelling emotions.
 Chris’ lead vocals also lend a really unique sound to this already fantastic song.

-New from my clients – Uncle Shammy!
+New commercial from my client, Uncle Shammy!

 Please check out the commercials for my client Uncle Shammy, a new shammy cleaning cloth perfect for cleaning your smartphone, iPad, digital devices, and even eyeglasses.
 I’ve already been using Uncle Shammy to get my digital camera’s screen crystal clear, and it works great!
 You can buy an Uncle Shammy at your local convenience store and it will soon be available online.
 The commercials were also scored by my client, Scott Van Orden.